 The original delinquency date is the date the account first became delinquent and was not brought current.
 This date is used to determine when the late payment information is deleted from your credit report.
 Collection agencies are required by federal law to report the original delinquency date from the original debt, so all accounts associated with that debt will be deleted based on the same date.

-The account entry may show the most recent reporting date, but it also should indicate when either the account or the delinquency will be deleted.
-On our consumer reports, Experian shows you the date that will cause a missed payment to be deleted from an account history or that the entire account will be deleted.
+The account entry may show the most recent reporting date, but it should also indicate when the account or the delinquency will be deleted.
+On our consumer reports, Experian shows you the date that will cause a missed payment to be deleted from an account history or when the entire account will be deleted.

 That is why we encourage consumers to get a copy of their report directly from Experian.
 We provide additional information on your personal report, such as the original delinquency date, that will help you better understand your credit history.